-- (a) Leasehold interests in publicly owned real or personal property held by a contractor solely for the purpose of a public improvements contract or work to be executed under the public works statutes of Washington state or the United States are exempt from leasehold excise tax.
-To receive this exemption, the contracting parties must be the public owner of the property and the contractor that performs the work under the public works statutes. - ((For example,)) (b) Example.
+(a) Leasehold interests in publicly owned real or personal property held by a contractor solely for the purpose of a public improvements contract or work to be executed under the public works statutes of Washington state or the United States are exempt from leasehold excise tax.
+To receive this exemption, the contracting parties must be the public owner of the property and the contractor that performs the work under the public works statutes.

+(b) Example.
 Assume Tinker Construction is a contractor performing work to construct a second deck on the Nisqually Bridge pursuant to a public works contract between the state of Washington and Tinker Construction.
-During construction of ((a)) the second deck on the Nisqually Bridge ((pursuant to a public works contract between the state of Washington and Tinker Construction,)) any lease-hold interest in real or personal property created for Tinker Construction solely for the purpose of performing the work necessary under the terms of the contract is exempt from leasehold excise tax.
+During construction of the second deck on the Nisqually Bridge any leasehold interest in real or personal property created for Tinker Construction solely for the purpose of performing the work necessary under the terms of the contract is exempt from leasehold excise tax.